Why we work with community organisations

 Community organisations can also partner with us in recruiting and training human ‘books’ as community educators for the Hobart Human Library.

 Human ‘books’ are Tasmanians with personal experience of prejudice or discrimination.
-This may be based on their culture, religion, gender, sexual orientation, appearance, mental health, or ability.
+This may be based on their culture, religion, gender, sexual orientation, appearance, mental health, or disability.

 Many of our current catalogue of human ‘books’ have been referred by community partners who have seen, as we have, the benefits of training and public retelling for people who have experienced exclusion.